 Balancing training with school work and family time is important to Miguel.
 Luckily, younger brother Nico is hot on his heels and travels the world training and competing alongside his big bro.
 Skype family dinners are also a regular part of the routine so Mum and Dad get to join in the fun as well.

-Miguel achieved a career best result at his first halfpipe World Cup in Copper Mountain, USA in 2016, finishing in 6th place and topped this in early 2017 finishing second in superpipe at X Games.
+Miguel achieved a career best result in early 2017 finishing second in superpipe at X Games.
 Miguel was named to the NZ Team for the 2018 Olympic Winter Games in PyeongChang, South Korea where he finished 17th in Halfpipe.
+He achieved the first World Cup medal of his career with a silver at Copper Mountain in December 2018.

-As well as a talented skier, Miguel is also a keen surfer, skater and photographer.
+As well as a talented skier, Miguel is also a keen surfer, skater and photographer, and is training to be a pilot.